Chlorophyll fluorescence: The Kautsky effect

 Upon illumination of a dark-adapted leaf, there is a rapid rise in fluorescence from Photosystem II (PSII), followed by a slow decline.
 First observed by Kautsky et al., 1932, this is called the Kautsky Effect.
-This variable rise in chlorophyll fluorescence rise is due to photosystem II.
+This variable rise in chlorophyll fluorescence is due to photosystem II.
 Fluorescence from photosystem I is not variable, but constant.

 The increase in fluorescence is due to PSII reaction centers being in a "closed" or chemically reduced state.
 Reaction centers are "closed" when unable to accept further electrons.
 This occurs when electron acceptors downstream of PSII have not yet passed their electrons to a subsequent electron carrier, so are unable to accept another electron.
 Closed reaction centres reduce the overall photochemical efficiency, and so increases the level of fluorescence.
 Transferring a leaf from dark into light increases the proportion of closed PSII reaction centres, so fluorescence levels increase for 1–2 seconds.
 Subsequently, fluorescence decreases over a few minutes.
 This is due to; 1. more "photochemical quenching" in which electrons are transported away from PSII due to enzymes involved in carbon fixation; and 2. more "non-photochemical quenching" in which more energy is converted to heat.